Apple paid CEO Tim Cook $10.3 million in 2015

 The shares are expected to vest between August 2016 and August 2021.

-Shares of the world's most valuable company dropped below $100 for the first time in nearly five months on Wednesday before closing at $100.70.
+Shares of the world's most valuable company dropped below $100 for the first time in nearly five months on Wednesday before regaining some ground to close at $100.70.

-(Reporting By Sudarshan Varadhan and Anya George Tharakan in Bengaluru; Editing by Sriraj Kalluvila)
+(Reporting By Sudarshan Varadhan and Anya George Tharakan in Bengaluru; Editing by Sriraj Kalluvila and Sandra Maler)